kylead10/choice/README.md

 Project Description: Job Completion Options.
 This project is inspired by the classic "cheap, fast, good" dilemma often encountered in job completion scenarios.
-In this project, we explore the constraints and possibilities of these options.
+In this project, we explore the constraints and possibilities of these options /choic.

 Objectives:
 The primary objective of this project is to implement a system that allows users to choose between three options: "cheap", "fast", and "good".
 However, there are specific constraints imposed on these choices: